MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 AI Builder offers a subscription model allowing you to purchase add-ons.

 Only certain actions in the product consume credits.
-Preview scenarios don't consume credits.
+The following list is non-inclusive and Preview scenarios don't consume credits.

 |AI Builder Studio  |Power Apps  |Power Apps  |
 |---------|---------|---------|
 | Train an Object Detection model.<br/><br/>Perform a **Quick test** on a trained Object Detection and Form Processing model.<br/><br/>Use the **Try it out** of models with custom documents (appearing in the **Get straight to productivity** section).<br/><br/>Batch runs of the prediction and trainable category classification models for each row to be predicted.  | Select...<br/><br/>**Scan a business card** with the Business Card reader.<br/><br/>**Analyze** with the form processor.<br/><br/>**Detect** with the object detector.<br/><br/>**+ New image** with the text recognizer.  |Run a flow using any of the actions inside the **AI Builder** category.<br/><br/>Run the generic action **Perform a bound action** of Dataverse on the entity AI Models and action name **Predict**.   |

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, go to the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/).